seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 However, several intermediate results and half of Theorem 1.2 are missing.
 More precisely:

-- Section 2.1 of the report discusses the radial and $L^1$-to-Schwartz reductions of the problems.
-The formalization does not prove these reductions; it considers only Schwartz functions.
+- Section 2.1 of the report discusses radial and $L^1$-to-Schwartz reductions.
+The formalization prove radial reduction for the Schwartz LP problem (`FullAdmissible.radialization` and `fullLinearProgram_eq_radial`), but it does not prove the $L^1$-to-Schwartz reduction.
 - The definition of $\mathsf{A}_+(d)$ is missing.
 The formalization considers anti-self-Fourier functions and Fourier pairs, but not self-Fourier functions.
 - Proposition A.1 of the appendix is not formalized (which is obvious, considering that $\mathsf{A}_+(d)$ is not formalized).